-The pentatonic scale is one of the most widely recognised and used scales probably of all time.
-You’ll commonly hear it used in all sorts of music genres in anything from classical, pop, jazz and even heavy metal.
+The pentatonic scale is one of the most widely recognized and used scales probably of all time.
+You’ll commonly hear it used in all sorts of music genres in anything from classical, pop, jazz, and even heavy metal.

 In this post, we’ll take a look at how you make a pentatonic scale and some of the reasons why it’s been so popular throughout history.